Expert Dental Negligence Claims Solicitors

-Some of the more visible effects of dental injuries which may well lead you to believe that something is not right could include facial swelling, a fever, or pus draining from the gum leading from the tooth.
+Some of the more immediate visible effects of dental injuries which may well lead you to believe that something is not right could include facial swelling, a fever, or pus draining from the gums

 You don’t have to be the person directly affected by dental malpractice in order to make a claim.
 Third parties including family and close friends often have a case too.

 The financial compensation for a dental injury can be substantial, in recognition of how damaging such cases can be, and the length of time it can take to recover, age of the victim and also the victim’s ability to communicate.

 Here at Grieves Solicitors, we can help you from the very first with general guidance and professional legal advice so that you understand the compensation claim process and whether it is the right decision for you to pursue a claim.

 Each financial settlement is different and depends on varying factors as to how much you are entitled to claim for a financial pay-out.
 Factors that affect the final settlement amount include: